SmokedSalmon/ssg-blog-test/src/pages/blog/README.md

-This is a Simple Blog that:
+Simple Github Flavored Markdown Blog featuring:
 - Dynamic route following `/blog/[name]`
 - It consumes `*.md` markdown files for blog post content
 Github-flavored markdown format is supported, including but not limited as: